deepinv/deepinv/docs/source/contributing.rst

 Contributing new physics
 -------------------------

-Providing new physics is one of the most impactful contributions you can make to DeepInverse, as it will allow users to solve new inverse problems.
-The process for contributing a new physics is similar to what is described above with some specificities:
+Adding a physical operator follows the general contribution guidelines.
+Specifically, your constribution must include proper :ref:`tests <write_tests>` and :ref:`documentation <write_docs>`, as well as meet our :ref:`code quality standards <code_quality>`.
+Additionally, the provided code is expected to follow specific design rules to ensure seamless integration into the codebase, this means:

-- writing a new class that inherits from the appropriate physics base class, you can follow the basic design described in `Bring your own physics <https://deepinv.github.io/deepinv/auto_examples/basics/demo_custom_physics.html>`_
+- Implementing a new class that inherits from the appropriate physics base class.
+Refer to the design outlined in `Bring your own physics <https://deepinv.github.io/deepinv/auto_examples/basics/demo_custom_physics.html>`_ for guidance.

-- registering your physics in the appropriate test suite and check that the tests are passing -- when inheriting from :class:`deepinv.physics.LinearPhysics` it involves the following modifications to `deepinv/tests/test_physics.py`:
+- Registering the physics in the appropriate test suite and verifying that the tests pass -- when inheriting from :class:`deepinv.physics.LinearPhysics`, it involves the following modifications to `deepinv/tests/test_physics.py`:

-  1. add a new entry corresponding to your physics configuration to the list variable ``OPERATORS``
+  1. Adding a new entry corresponding to your physics configuration to the list variable ``OPERATORS``

-  2. specify how to instantiate this configuration in the function ``find_operator``
+  2. Defining how to instantiate this configuration in the function ``find_operator``

-  3. if applicable, write the tests specific to your physics, e.g. if it has a specific behavior that is not covered by the existing tests, see `test_MRI` in `here <https://github.com/deepinv/deepinv/blob/main/deepinv/tests/test_physics.py>`_ for an example
+  3. If applicable, write the tests specific to your physics, e.g., if it has a specific behavior that is not covered by the existing tests, see `test_MRI` in `here <https://github.com/deepinv/deepinv/blob/main/deepinv/tests/test_physics.py>`_ for an example

-- adding your physics to the `API reference <https://deepinv.github.io/deepinv/api/deepinv.physics.html>`__ and `User Guide <https://deepinv.github.io/deepinv/user_guide/physics/physics.html>`__ as described in the previous section.
+- Completing the `API reference <https://deepinv.github.io/deepinv/api/deepinv.physics.html>`__ and `User Guide <https://deepinv.github.io/deepinv/user_guide/physics/physics.html>`__ with the new operator, and checking that the documentation builds correctly.

-Here are some pull requests that you can refer to for examples of how to contribute new physics:
+Refer to these pull requests for examples of contributing new physics:

 - :class:`deepinv.physics.Scattering` in `#1020 <https://github.com/deepinv/deepinv/pull/1020>`_